Simple home automation system

 fclose($f);

 The TPC-200 interface comes with a DLL which has one single command: Send(id, value), with id being an integer and value a boolean.
-A simple executable wrapper, hacked together in VB, makes it easy to send commands from PHP, using exec.
+A simple executable wrapper, hacked together in Visual Basic, makes it easy to send commands from PHP, using exec.

-Anyway, I quickly tracked him down using the access logs and we had a good laugh about it, but I still don’t trust the security anymore: the inside camera is pointed at the ceiling now… SSL and stuff like that will probably be secure enough, but if you’re considering building the same setup, don’t plug in your nuclear power plant.
+Anyway, I quickly tracked him down using the access logs and we had a good laugh about it, but I still don’t trust the security anymore: the inside camera is pointed at the ceiling now… If you’re considering building the same setup, don’t plug in your nuclear power plant.